Home: Products: ActiveReports Barcode FAQ & Tutorial:

 =("*"&[DataField1] & "$I" &[DataField2] & "*")

-Barcode fonts such as UPC, EAN, Code 128, Interleaved 2 of 5 and MSI require calculations to be performed to determine the check character.
-To assist IDAutomation's font users with this, a Visual Basic project module is included with the barcode font package.
-The functions of this module may also be used in an ActiveReport.
+Barcode fonts such as UPC, Code 128, Interleaved 2 of 5 and others require calculations to be performed to determine the check character.
+To make this calculation easier, IDAutomation provides a Visual Basic project module with purchased barcode font packages and the functions of this module may be used in an ActiveReport.
 In this example, a UCC/EAN-128 barcode will be added to a report.
-For a list of functions included in the module, refer to the function list at the VBA code site.
+For a list of functions included in the module, refer to the Barcode Macros and VBA Functions page.

-1. Install one of the barcode font packages.
-IDAutomation recommends the Code 128 Font Advantage Package because this package includes several fonts in different heights, and it encodes all letters and numbers.
+1. Install the IDAutomation barcode font package of your choice.
+IDAutomation recommends the Code 128 Fonts because the package includes several fonts in different heights, and it encodes all letters and numbers.

 3. In Visual Basic, Choose Project - Add Module.